 Opening hours are Monday to Friday 8am to 8pm, and Saturday 8am to 4pm.
 The helpline will not be available on Bank Holidays.

 Self Employment Scheme

 What is it: On 26 March the UK Government announced a package of support to protect the jobs of self-employed workers across the UK.
 The scheme will provide a taxable cash grant of 80% of an individual’s average monthly profits over the last three years of up to £2,500 per month.
-The scheme will initially cover the three-month period to May ’20, but may be extended.
+The scheme will initially cover the three-month period to May ’20.
+The government announced on 29 May that this scheme has been extended with those eligible for the first grant, eligible to make a claim for a second and final grant in August 2020.
+The second grant will be a taxable grant worth 70% of an individual’s average monthly profits over the last three years capped at £6,570 in total.
 Unlike the Job Retention Scheme for furloughed employees, the recipients of the Income Support Grant Scheme can continue their normal trading activity or take on other employment including voluntary work & retain their entitlement to the grant.

 Who is eligible: The scheme is open for self-employed individuals, and members of partnerships, who meet the following conditions: